-All experiments were started in the morning between 07:30 and 10:30, which corresponds to the daytime period when A. femoralis usually initiate tadpole transport (Ringler et al., 2013).
-We captured the frogs in their supposed home areas, fitted them with a transponder for tracking and subjected them to one of the two experimental treatments: (1) tadpole cross-fostering (tadpole group hereafter) or (2) egg-jelly swabbing (jelly group hereafter).
+All experiments were started in the morning between 07:30 h and 10:30 h, which corresponds to the daytime period when A. femoralis usually initiate tadpole transport (Ringler et al., 2013).
+We captured the frogs in what we assumed were their home areas, fitted them with a transponder for tracking and subjected them to one of two experimental treatments: (1) tadpole cross-fostering (tadpole group hereafter) or (2) egg-jelly swabbing (jelly group hereafter).
 The second treatment (jelly) was conducted in the second field season as an addition to the first treatment (tadpoles).
-Each experimental group included 10 males and 10 females and we did not repeatedly use the same individuals between the two field seasons.
+Each experimental group included 10 males and 10 females and we did not use the same individuals between the two field seasons.